-The first thing that Doctor Dendy Engelman, MD, told me, is that if you're interested in using anti-ageing products (equally, it's cool if you're not) there's really no such thing as being "too young" to start targetting certain things (e.g., pigmentation, fine lines around the eyes and dulling skin).
-It doesn't have to be super fancy—she says "even if your anti-ageing regimen is as simple as a cleanser and sunscreen," that will do the trick.
+The first thing that Doctor Dendy Engelman, MD, told me, is that if you're interested in using anti-aging products (equally, it's cool if you're not) there's really no such thing as being "too young" to start targeting certain things (e.g., pigmentation, fine lines around the eyes and dulling skin).
+It doesn't have to be super fancy—she says "even if your anti-aging regimen is as simple as a cleanser and sunscreen," that will do the trick.

 Since I had those two covered pretty well, I asked her and two other specialists—Doctor Michele Henry, MD, and Shani Darden, licensed esthetician—about branching out and she helped me figure out which steps were most essential to a firming, brightening skincare routine.
 So, if you're looking to start, expand, or streamline your routine, then read through the essential practices and steps, plus product recommendations.

 Washing your face once isn't enough.
 "Double-cleanse," Engelman advises, also suggesting, "Stick with a gentle cleanser that will not strip your skin of natural oils and leave you more dehydrated than before."

 I love this oil-based cleanser, which has a soft, silky texture and amazing fragrance.
 It never dries me out and always removed my makeup effectively.
 I have combination skin, so when during the more humid months, I prefer something that foams up (like this clarifying option by Zelens).